▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Conservation:

-The population is suspected that it may be declining due to the continuous destruction of the habitat and unsustainable levels of exploitation.
+The population is suspected that it may be in decline due to ongoing habitat destruction.

 Alternative names: